 Local Director Aurelio Gonzalez is known as "The Most Fanatical Chess Player in Texas."
-Local Director Aurelio Gonzalez has played in all fourteen RRSO's.
+Local Director Aurelio Gonzalez has played in all thirteen RRSO's.
 Aurelio has also been the Treasurer of the Tarrant County (Texas) Chess Club for over ten years.

 Special Feature: Aurelio Gonzalez talks about RRSO.